-With that in mind, we’re urging employees to do what they can to encourage their people to get out of those same four walls, whether that’s in the office or at home and reconnect with nature.
+With that in mind, we’re urging employees to do what they can to encourage their people to get out of those same four walls, whether that’s in the office or at home, get some steps in and reconnect with nature.

 Science-backed reasons your people need a nature fix

 Psychologists and health researchers are constantly finding more and more reasons why we should all make more time to get outdoors.
 From boosting our immune systems and lowering blood pressure to improving memory and even helping to prevent cancer - there are significant physical health benefits to be had.

 As for the mental health benefits, spending more time outside can help staff wellbeing in many ways, including:

 Nature walks have been found to lower prefrontal cortex activity – the part of the brain that experiences repetitive thoughts that focus on negative emotions.
 While being outside in natural light can also help those that experience seasonal affective disorder, a type of depression.

 Calming nature sounds and outdoor silence have been found to lower levels of the stress hormone - cortisol, calming the body’s fight-or-flight response.

 Research around attention restoration theory suggests that nature replenishes our cognitive resources – restoring the ability to concentrate and pay more attention.